 - Gently pat dry the area around your wound with a clean towel.
 Let the wound air dry.

 Being shot by a gun is traumatic.
 You may feel shock, fear for your safety, depression, or anger as a result.
 These are completely normal feelings for someone who has been through a traumatic event.
 These feelings are not signs of weakness.
 You may notice other symptoms as well, such as:

 - Thinking about the event over and over

 - Irritability or being easily upset

 You need to care for yourself and heal emotionally as well as physically.
 If you feel overwhelmed by these feelings, or they last more than 3 weeks, contact your provider.
+If these symptoms are ongoing, they may be signs of post-traumatic stress syndrome, or PTSD.
 There are treatments that can help you feel better.

 Call your provider if: